nkb-tech/nkb-classification/README.md

 ```

 ## Dataset format
+The dataset is provided as a `csv` table for the traditional classification task and as a `yaml`-config for classifiying bounding boxes crops from a detection dataset.

+#### CSV data config
-The dataset is provided as a `csv` table with paths to the images and annotations for each image which include train/val/test partition.
+In case of the traditional classification task the dataset `csv` file is a table with paths to the images and annotations for each image which include train/val/test partition.
 Specifically, it should have the following structure

 || column_0 | column_1 | column_2 | ... | column_n | path | fold |
 |-|---|---|---|---|---|---|---|